Adzz/match_a/notes.md

   # an executor that attempts a match and if it doesn't match continues if it does it stops.
 Or
   # vice versa...

+You can't Pm on an abstract idea yet, so when you do PM you need to know you are ruining your chances of later changing that implementation.
+The act of making a pattern match like calcifies the data... makes it solid unchangeable.... or something.